greenelab/deconvolution_adipocytes/README.md

 Bayes Prism requires a single cell reference dataset to perform deconvolution.
 However, it has been previously shown that certain cell types, notably adipocytes, are present in bulk tumor samples but largely absent from single cell RNA sequencing results (https://www.biorxiv.org/content/10.1101/2024.04.25.590992v1).
 However, adipocytes can be captured using single nucleus RNA sequencing.
 Here, we incorporate single nucleus RNA sequencing data from adipocytes, in addition to single cell RNA sequencing data of HGSOC, in deconvolution of bulk HGSOC RNA sequencing and microarray data.
 # 2) Scripts:
 Prior to running this pipeline, please download the required data as outlined below in “Input and output data preparation and organization.”
-## 00_unzip_input_data.R
+## (OPTIONAL) 00_unzip_input_data.R
-This script checks for any zipped .gz or .zip files present in input_data, and will unzip anything it finds.
+This script checks for any zipped .gz or .zip files present in input_data, and will unzip and format anything it finds.
+It will not run automatically, and is commented out in the shell script.
+Uncomment to use if needed.
 ## 01_load_renv.R
 This script loads the environment using the renv lockfile.
 ## 02_get_data.R